seanx63/dragon-cave/README.md

-# dragon-cave
+# Dragon Cave
 ## A simple test game written in Java.
 Dragons live in caves full of their hoarded treasure, some are willing to share their treasure, some aren't so friendly.